DevtripAccessManager/DTKeyGen/README.md

 # DTKeyGen
-Provide AIR based installer for Key generator for DTAM.
+Provide AIR based installer for Key generator for DTDM.